-The trek to Everest base camp, one of the most popular in Nepal, is undoubtedly the most coveted route for trekking enthusiasts.
-Realizable from Lukla aerodrome, in about 11 to 15 days, the trek to Everest base camp offers, to the brave (fairly difficult level) who climb up to Kala Pattar (5643 m), an incredible panorama on the Roof of the world and the most beautiful mountains on Earth.
+The Trek to Everest Base Camp is undoubtedly the most coveted route in Nepal for trekking enthusiasts.
+Reachable from Lukla aerodrome in about 11 to 15 days, the Trek to Everest Base Camp is for the brave trekkers who can climb up to Kala Pattar (5643 m).
+It offers an incredible panorama of the roof of the world and is the most beautiful mountain on Earth.

 To get to Nepal, all you need is a valid passport still six months after the return date, and a tourist visa, issued at Kathmandu airport, with a photo ID (provide two ).
 25 € for 15 days, 40 € for 30 days, 100 € for 90 days, payable in euros.

 You will need the Trekkers’ Information Management System (TIMS) card, issued by the Nepal Tourism Board, which is located on Exhibition Road, east of Thundikhel: 2,000 rupees (NPR, or € 17) via an agency, 4,000 NPR (€ 34) for individuals.
 Requires two photos (free booth in offices for the dizzy).
 If your trek is organized by an agency, it will take care of these formalities.

 An entrance fee (3,500 NPR, 30 €) is required at the entrance to Sagarmartha National Park, at the Monjo checkpoint.

 Khumbu local tax